DanialArab/Build-a-Large-Language-Model-From-Scratch/README.md

 As previously discussed, the GPTModel consists of embedding layers followed by 12 identical transformer blocks (only the last block is shown for brevity), followed by a final LayerNorm and the output layer, out_head.

 Next, we replace the out_head with a new output layer (see figure 6.9) that we will fine-tune.

+- Fine-tuning selected layers vs. all layers
+-
+Since we start with a pretrained model, it’s not necessary to fine-tune all model layers.
+In neural network-based language models, the lower layers generally capture basic language structures and semantics applicable across a wide range of tasks and datasets.
+So, fine-tuning only the last layers (i.e., layers near the output), which are more specific to nuanced linguistic patterns and task-specific features, is often sufficient to adapt the model to new tasks.
+A nice side effect is that it is computationally more efficient to fine-tune only a small number of layers.